hatari/hatari/readme.txt

  ------------------

-Hatari is an Atari ST/STE/TT/Falcon emulator for Linux, FreeBSD, NetBSD, macOS, Windows and other Systems which are supported by the SDL library.
+Hatari is an Atari ST/STE/TT/Falcon emulator for Linux, FreeBSD, NetBSD, macOS, Windows and other Systems which are supported by the SDL2 library.
 Unlike most other open source ST emulators which try to give you a good environment for running GEM applications, Hatari tries to emulate the hardware as close as possible so that it is able to run most of the old Atari games and demos.